AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/IoT Lecture Logs/lecture7.md

 * Audio alert has been set up to notify raindrops (wetness level).
 * Darksky weather api was not working after integration.
 * Completed recording the video of demonstrating scenarios.
+* Time consumed:  2.5 days for bug fixing /resolving issues/ challenging parallel working on the Pi + 1 day to implement + 1 day to intergrate and record video + 0.5 day to finetune the flows = 5 days.

 [Move to top](#top)